KevinAdhaikal/CAINode/README.md

    [Back to the Table of contents](#table-of-contents)

 # Character Function List
 > This class contains functions about the Character requirement (Single Character, not Group Chat).
-Example: Sending message to Character, Searching character, botes character, and etc about Character.
+Example: Sending message to Character, votes character, and etc about Character.

 - ## character.votes()
    Get character vote information.